Chile files charges against mining company for giant sinkhole

 The two minor charges were related to infractions in transporting minerals.

-The company risks fines equivalent to more than $13 million, closure or having its environmental permit revoked.
+The company could be fined an equivalent to more than $13 million, as well as face closure or having its environmental permit revoked.

 ((Alexander.Villegas@thomsonreuters.com; +56 9 9818 8538;))